bcgov/EDUC-KEYCLOAK-SOAM/README.md

 DEVEXCHANGE_KC_REALM_ID: yourrealm
 -----------------------------------------------------------
-This script will setup the target keycloak instance for SOAM configuration Note a user will need to be created in the UI prior to running this script
+This script will setup the target keycloak instance for SOAM configuration Note a user will need to be created prior to running this script

 Which keycloak environment would you like to update? [dev,test,prod] test